kgrid/kgrid-cli/README.md

   -i, --implementation=implementation  the name for the implementation

 DESCRIPTION
-  Package the specified KO into a ZIP file, ready for depositing into a KGrid Library or deploying to a KGrid Activator.
+  The package command will package the specified KO into a ZIP file, ready for depositing into a KGrid Library or deploying to a KGrid Activator.

+  If running at the shelf level, it requires a name for the knowledge object.

+  Or, it can run at the KO level without specifying the KO name.
 ```

 _See code: [src\commands\package.js](https://github.com/kgrid/kgrid-cli/blob/v0.0.9/src\commands\package.js)_